Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 Also known as twisted zigzag chain stitch.

 A free embroidery stitch and a similar counted thread stitch.
-Spider`s web stitch - click to enlarge
+Spider's web stitch

 The counted thread stitch is very similar.
 Set up spokes of the required length and then bringing up the needle as close as possible to the centre and without piercing the fabric work over and under the spokes alternately.
 Pack the thread tightly as you go.
 Also known as ribbed spider stitch.